 Especially the number of options available in Hostels have increased by over 150% in 2 years.

 All the hostels are located in the Chaugan area only and can be easily accessible by foot.
-Hotels and Homestays are located in different parts and you can choose according to your preferences like nearest attraction, peaceful surroundings and many more.
+Hotels and Homestays are located in different parts and you can choose according to your preferences like the nearest attraction, peaceful surroundings, and many more.

-Whenever I ask about Bir Billing experience from people they always talk about paragliding and nothing apart from paragliding from Asia’s highest point.
+Whenever I ask about Bir Billing’s experience from people they always talk about paragliding and nothing apart from paragliding from Asia’s highest point.

 On some roads, you need to struggle with your cycle but on some, it will go with the flow like butter on bread.